andersblomqvist/andersblomqvist/README.md

 * Currently in my 3rd year of Computer Science studies at KTH in Stockholm, Sweden.
 * Started with coding as a hobby back when I was around 14 because I wanted to make diamonds out of dirt on my friends Minecraft server.
 * Sometimes I actually develop real Minecraft mods, check them out here: https://www.curseforge.com/members/br4nder5/projects, or here on my git.
-* Learning Rust 🦀 and graphics programming 💡

 <!--
 **andersblomqvist/andersblomqvist** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.